AmirIqbal1/automated-install-ubuntu-os/README.md

 https://kifarunix.com/how-to-install-rkhunter-rootkit-hunter-on-ubuntu-18-04/

-Remember to setup zsh! and add this to your alias(nano /root/.zshrc)
+Remember to setup zsh! and add this to your alias(nano /root/.zshrc) & in your user home folder!

-alias lal='ls -al'
 alias update.sh='
         dpkg --configure -a &&
         apt update &&